 Enterprise AI Pilot Programs: How to Start Small

-A bounded, time-limited initiative (8-16 weeks) designed to test AI solutions on a specific business problem with measurable success criteria, before committing to full production deployment and organizational scaling.
+A bounded, time-limited initiative designed to test an AI solution on a specific business problem with measurable success criteria before committing to production deployment and organizational scaling.

 This guide walks you through starting a pilot that actually scales.